 This is a legendary Foley technique, as it was used for the film Monty Python and the Holy Grail.

-You don’t have to just use plain coconuts, as you could stuff them with fabric to create some light and shade to your sound.
+You don’t have to just use plain coconuts, as you could stuff them with fabric to create some light and shade for your sound.

 It’s also important to consider the surface that the horse is running on, as this can change how the hooves should sound.